Stanway, Essex

+The biggest B&Q and Sainsbury's stores in the world are located in the shopping district of Stanway.

 Governance

 An electoral ward with the same name exists.
 The population of this ward at the 2011 census was 8,283.

+It is a part of the Witham constituency.

+Business District

+A major studio and filming facility, owned by iSite, is located in the business district of Stanway.

 Parish church

 In the early Middle Ages Stanway had two churches; All Saints' next to Stanway Hall, and St Albright's in Little Stanway on the London Road (now the B1408).
 All Saints' church, first recorded in about 1260, had fallen out of use during the 16th century, but was repaired and the chancel and north aisle were demolished in about 1605 by Sir John Swinterton, when it became the private chapel to Stanway Hall.
 In the early 18th century the church was said to be "utterly decayed" and remains a ruin.

 The current Church of England parish church is dedicated to Saint Albright, who is generally identified with Saint Ethelbert the King, a king of the Anglo-Saxon kingdom of East Anglia, who was killed in 794 AD.
 It was in existence in the late 11th century and was a parish church soon afterwards but was referred to as a chapel in later documents.
 The oldest parts of the present building date from the 12th century and incorporate Roman bricks in the heads of some of the windows.
 A new chancel was added in 1880 when the church was restored by George Gilbert Scott.